06 Sep Why Solo Travel is so overhyped

 Now here comes the good part of sharing responsibility.
 You can now take a nap by turn in the train or the bus to be able to watch over the luggage or use the bathroom.
 You are not the only one making decisions, which is a relief sometimes.

 It is also great to have someone to rely on, in case any of you get sick or in any case of misfortune like getting lost or stolen money, cards or baggage.

 4. It is easy to get clicked

 This is a serious challenge with solo travelling.
 Who is taking photos of you?
 Or will it just be selfies?
 To have a companion to take great pictures of you is a great feeling.
 Remember the stranger who took you a photo where only your forehead is visible?

 Well, you can get a perfect picture with a partner though; they may need some training beforehand.

 Don’t get stuck up with things which you wanted to do.
 It is important to be open to what the other person likes and if it doesn’t hurt too much join in.
-You never know, you may end up tasting a new kind of food, enjoying an activity you never thought you would, meet more people or have a blast at it.
+You never know, you may end up tasting a new kind of food, enjoying an activity you never thought you would, meeting more people or having a blast at it.

 After all, you set out to explore while travelling and two or more people’s circle of interest or recommendation will definitely top one.

 If you have decided to go with someone, after all, keep a few things in mind to have an enjoyable time.

 Don’t get stuck up on emotions and your ego.
 If your friend is not talking to you for some reason, it may have happened that she gets hurt by something you said and is not able to express it.
 Talk to them about it after a big long hug and resolve it immediately.